zeljkoobrenovic/grounded-architecture/_posts/2022-06-06-hybrid-governance.markdown

 ---
 ![](assets/images/arch/parliament-366199_1920.jpg)

+![](assets/images/model-governance.jpg)

+## Typical Technology Strategy and Governance Actvities

+* Supporting merger and acquisitions (M&A) activities with expertize and analyses
+* Defining vision and direction of technology, frequently in collaboration with CTOs
+* Performing SWOT and other analyses of platforms and system
+* Cloud Strategy, Data Strategy, Platform Strategy
+* ...

+## Flexible Governance

 We wanted to create a governance model that acknowledges the complexity and diversity of our organization.
 By governing, we mean guiding technology choices in the organization in a particular direction aligned with the technology strategies.
 We tried to prevent a simplistic view of architecture as defining directives for the rest of the organization.

-![](assets/images/model-governance.jpg)

 Consequently, we aimed at promoting a technology governance model as a well-balanced hybrid of three different ways of governing:
 * mandates and bans,